hongyusu/ProteinFunctionPrediction/README.md

 ### MKL results

-1. Prediction performances of three multiple kernel learning approaches are listed in the following table
+1. Prediction performances of three multiple kernel learning approaches are listed in the following table in which all combined kernel are centered and * corresponds to centering->normalization->centering.

    | Input feature | AUC | Accuracy | F1 | Precision | Recall |
    |:--:|:--:|--:|:--:|:--:|:--:|:--:|